NSERC Alliance grants support 1-to-5-year collaborations with organizations in the private, public, or not-for-profit sectors.

 Application Process + Eligibility

 Applications are accepted on an ongoing basis with no set deadlines from NSERC.
-All projects with partner organizations from the private sector must undergo a national security risk assessment and submit the completed assessment with the application.
+All projects with one or more partner organization(s) from the private sector must undergo a national security risk assessment and submit the completed assessment with the application.

-Researchers are not limited on the number of times they can apply under Option 1, however, they are limited to 1 application to Option 2 per 12-month period.
+Researchers are not limited on the number of times they can apply under either Option 1 or Option 2.
 Partner organizations are not limited on the number of applications they can be a part of under either Option.

 Applications are adjudicated based on specific evaluation criteria and merit indicators.
 Decisions are communicated between 5 and 24 weeks from the date of submission, depending on the size of the project and whether or not the evaluation is supported by an existing NSERC peer review.
 See details of the review process on the NSERC website for more detailed estimates.